-The news this weekend has been full of reports of a cyber attack called ‘WannaCry’ which disabled computers in many NHS hospitals.
+One weekend in 2017, the news was full of reports of a cyber attack called ‘WannaCry’ which disabled computers in many NHS hospitals.
 But the attack was more widespread than that; many business across 150 countries were affected.
 Could the next victims include your business?

 It’s a well-known fact that the weakest link in any business, is its employees.
 People have a habit of blindly opening attachments, clicking on links in emails and generally engaging in behaviour which may compromise the security of your business.

 Hackers are aware of this human fallibility, and take full advantage of it.